 - Receipts for all business-related expenses if you’re self-employed

 For tax year 2020, you can deduct up to $300 in charitable cash contributions even if you don’t itemize.

 You should receive information statements from the entities you did business with early in the year, typically by February 1.
-Contact the payer if you don’t receive one by this time.
+Contact the payer if you don’t receive one by then.

 Next Steps and More Resources

-Unless you work with an accountant, you’ll want to choose the right tax prep tool for filing taxes on your own—and we’ll help you choose with the next step in the guide.
+Unless you work with an accountant, you’ll want to choose the right tax preparation tool for filing taxes on your own.

-- Keep track of important Federal Income Tax Deadlines for this year (such as April 15, the deadline for individual taxpayers and Feb.
-12, the Soonest You Can File Your Taxes This Year.)
+- Keep track of important Federal Income Tax Deadlines for this year.
+For example, May 17, 2021, is the new tax filing deadline for individual taxpayers (extended by the IRS from April 15).

-- Learn how to decide if You Should Hire a Tax Professional to help you file.
+- Learn how to decide whether you should hire a tax professional to help you file.